 Nu Skin Product Line

-These are the main items that the Nu Skin product line consists of:
+These are the main items sold by Nu Skin:

-- ageLOC – dramatically diminish the appearance of aging, by targeting the ultimate sources of aging.
+- ageLOC – dramatically diminishes the appearance of aging, by targeting the ultimate sources of aging.
 Products include home spa equipment, cleanser, toner, serum, creams, etc. which are priced over the top.

-- Face care – masks, scrubs, and all sorts of creams and gels for targeted treatment.
+- Face care and total care – masks, scrubs, and all sorts of creams and gels for targeted treatment.
+Eye care, body care, and oral care (whitening toothpaste) too.

 - Cosmetics – foundation, powder, lipsticks, eye products, etc.